 I'm Getting Married!
 What Do I Do?

-It’s much easier than you might think, and we’re here to help!
-The Clerk & Recorder facilitates your application for a Colorado Marriage License.
+Please read this page entirely before giving us a call or sending an e-mail to staff.
+We've answered our most frequently asked questions here to set you up for success.
+Obtaining your Colorado Marriage License is much more straightforward than you might think, and we’re here to help!
 Colorado Marriage Licenses may be used anywhere within the State of Colorado, but need to be returned for recording at the office where you applied.
 Same-sex Marriage Licenses are now available in Colorado.
 Witnesses are not required in the State of Colorado, and your Officiant does not need to be present at the time of application.
 There are no blood test prerequisites in Colorado.

 Step 1: Timeline